 Personalised wedding vows are the quickest way to make your ceremony special and unique.
 Here’s how to write the most meaningful words you’re ever likely to utter

 In the midst of all the venue choosing, cake tasting and wedding dress shopping it can be easy to forget to spend time on the smaller, but just as key, parts of the big day.

 When you boil a wedding down to the basics though, the ceremony – and especially the wedding vows – really are the single most important part of the day.
-After all, that’s the moment you go from an engaged couple to actually being married!
+After all, that’s the moment you go from being an engaged couple to actually being married!
 If you want to make sure this highlight of the wedding is as special and personalised as possible, it’s a good idea to consider writing your own marriage vows.

 A good question to ask yourselves is: when you read through the set wording for wedding vows given to you by your officiant, do they feel personal to you?
 Do they sum up how you feel about getting married to your partner?
 Chances are that they don’t.
 To help you get started when it comes to writing vows that aren’t too cheesy and over the top, but full of heartfelt sentiment and eloquent expressions of your feelings, we’ve rounded up some examples from previous couples and have all the top tips to make your wedding vows as unique as your relationship.

-2. Know the rules
+2. Know The Rules